SQream/sqream_docs/reference/sql/sql_statements/utility_commands/describe_locks.rst

 DESCRIBE LOCKS
 **************

-The ``DESCRIBE LOCKS`` command replaces the :ref:`show_locks` command.
-You can use it to return a list of locks from across your cluster.
+Returns a list of locks from across your cluster.

 .. note:: ``DESCRIBE`` commands use CPU to increase usability.